vpeschenkov/SecureDefaults/README.md

 - Password salting
 - Random IV

+> The design and strength of all key lengths of the AES algorithm (i.e., 128, 192 and 256) are sufficient to protect classified information up to the SECRET level.
+TOP SECRET information will require use of either the 192 or 256 key lengths.
+The implementation of AES in products intended to protect national security systems and/or information must be reviewed and certified by NSA prior to their acquisition and use. <sup>[\[1\]](https://csrc.nist.gov/projects/cryptographic-standards-and-guidelines/archived-crypto-projects/aes-development)</sup>

 ## Motivation

 - Avoiding the following behavior https://stackoverflow.com/questions/4747404/delete-keychain-items-when-an-app-is-uninstalled.
 (Yes, there is still a key, but there is no data)
-- Avoiding additional thinking about there is a good place to store a particular value. (choice between Keychain and UserDefaults)
+- Avoiding additional thinking about there is a good place to store a particular value. (choice between Keychain and `UserDefaults`)
 - Improving a situation with security on the iOS platform.
 Many apps I've seen didn't use `Keychain`.
 They store all sensitive data in `UserDefaults` (access tokens, passwords, etc)...
 At least, this can help to make such apps a bit more secured without pain.
 Perhaps, if this framework is almost the same as `UserDefaults`, maybe developers will start using it?
 - It doesn't look good to keep many simple keys in `Keychain`.